-Dyspnea that is: Progressive (worsens over time) Usually worse with exercise Persistent (present every day) Described by the patient as an "increased effort to breathe," "heaviness," "air hunger," or "gasping."
-Chronic Cough May be intermittent and may be unproductive.
-Chronic sputum production: Any pattern of chronic sputum production may indicate COPD.
-History of exposure to risk factors, especially: Tobacco smoke.
-Occupational dusts and chemicals Smoke from home cooking and heating fuels.
+Dyspnea that is: Progressive (worsens over time)

+Usually worse with exercise

+Persistent (present every day)

+Described by the patient as an

+"increased effort to breathe,"

+"heaviness," "air hunger," or "gasping."

+Chronic Cough May be intermittent and may be

+oo unproductive.

+Chronic sputum Any pattern of chronic sputum

+production: production may indicate COPD.

+,

+History of Tobacco smoke.

+exposure to Occupational dusts and chemicals

+risk factors, Smoke from home cooking and

+especially: heating fuels.

+, , 5